spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-deployment.md

 ## Deployment to Virtual Machines

 You can deploy Edge Hosts as Virtual Machines (VM).
-The VMs function exactly like a physical Edge host, and are particularly useful in testing and learning environments.
+The VMs function similarly to a physical Edge host and are particularly useful in testing and learning environments.
 Refer to [Create Edge OVF Templates](./virtual-deployment/create-ovf-template.md) and [Provision Edge Host VMs](./virtual-deployment/vm-edge-host.md) to learn how to create Open Virtualization Format (OVF)